w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 It has three overarching goals:

-1. Decrease parablock validation time to **6 seconds** from **12 seconds**
+1. Decrease parachain blocks (parablock) validation time to **6 seconds** from **12 seconds**
 2. Increase the amount of usable blockspace by a factor of 5-10, meaning more state changes are allowed per relay chain block.
-3. Allow for parachain blocks (parablocks) to be re-proposed to the network if they should be included initially on the first attempt.
+3. Allow for parablocks to be re-proposed to the network if they should be included initially on the first attempt.

 Asynchronous backing works by providing a form of **contextual execution**, which allows for more time for parachain collators to fit more transactions and ready block candidates for backing and